platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

 {{% vendor/name %}}.
 Before attempting the next command, make sure you have the [{{% vendor/name %}} CLI tool installed](/administration/cli/_index.md) and working, and
 have [authenticated the cli tool](/administration/cli/_index.md#2-authenticate) with your {{% vendor/name %}}
 account.
-We're now ready to have the {{% vendor/name %}} cli tool generate the configuration files we'll need to deploy on {{% vendor/name %}}.
+We're now ready to have the {{% vendor/name %}} CLI tool generate the configuration files we'll need to deploy on {{% vendor/name %}}.

 ```shell